 Situational awareness can be understood in simpler terms with the example of driving a car; where a driver is simultaneously mindful of road signs and intersections, their vehicle's speed and fuel tank, weather and road conditions, and oncoming traffic in order to safely and quickly travel from point A to point B.

 By definition, emergency operations require situational awareness and context—based on environmental factors, resources, risks, time—in order to make meaningful and effective decisions.

 This raises the question: how can technology help emergency operation centers maximize their situational awareness?

 Video and visualized data are effective and efficient way to provide situational awareness to emergency operations.

 Since EOCs are top in line of commands, they do not typically analyze or engage with field assets, namely: vehicles, inventories, or technicians.
 Instead, they coordinate with departments, government officials, and units: such as first-response teams, school districts, and law enforcement offices.

 Therefore, EOCs operate on actionable high-level information—that synthesize large streams of data over a state/local region and leverage their access to hundreds and thousands of video systems.
 This high level information can be presented using:

-Because information has to be high-level, digestible, and viewable to dozens of professionals, it is almost always visual in nature.
+Because the information has to be high-level, digestible, and viewable to dozens of professionals, it is almost always visual in nature.
 In order for EOCs to make quick and holistic decisions, they tradeoff management for efficiency; delegating execution and more actionable decisions to their subordinate units.
-While they will have access to most information within the organization, EOCs do not typically analyze raw data such as text documents, spreadsheets etc and instead opt for visual data: images, videos, infographic reports, and flowcharts.
-Combination of raw visual data (like CCTV streams) and processed visual data (such as KPI reports) maximize situational and contextual awareness.
+While they will have access to most information within the organization, EOCs do not typically analyze raw data such as text documents, spreadsheets, etc, and instead opt for visual data: images, videos, infographic reports, and flowcharts.
+The combination of raw visual data (like CCTV streams) and processed visual data (such as KPI reports) maximize situational and contextual awareness.